Corvimae/PlumeVN/README.md

 ####UIString

 Represents a piece of text.
 Extends UIElement.
-If the ID of a UIString element is `main_text_display`, Plume will print all dialog to it.
+If the ID of a UIString element is the same as the `mainTextDisplay` key in the configuration file (defaults to `main_text_display`), Plume will print all dialog to it.

 **Properties**